 For the second week of Stories from Egham High Street, Chiara met the manager and a shop assistant of the local Fish and Chip shop; Big Fry.
 178 High St, Egham TW20 9EJ.

 When I arrived at the Big Fry Fish & Chip shop I was warmly welcomed by the shop manager and shop assistant.
 They are both very friendly and, after explaining about Our Changing High Street project and its purpose, I showed them a photo portraying a man and a young boy standing in front of their shop when it was a saddler shop during the early years of the 20th century.
 The door and window borders are painted black and on the sign on the top is written F.H.
 HYDE Saddler and harness maker.
-This same photo is currently displayed as part of the project’s exhibition and still visible at the Egham Museum.
+This same photo is currently displayed as part of the project’s exhibition at the Egham Museum until September 2017.

 Both of my interviewee’s were very interested when looking at the photo, and were more than happy to have a chat with me.
 The conversation was occasionally interrupted by clients who pop in to buy fish and chips (which surprises me as it is just 4pm on a very warm day!).